 Pick your trade — and pick it based on demand, not just interest

 Electrician, plumber and carpenter are the three highest-demand, highest-earning trades in Western Sydney right now.
 Electricians have the single highest vacancy count on SEEK and the strongest long-term growth trajectory thanks to solar, EV chargers and battery storage.
 Plumbers have a critical shortage listing nationally.
 Carpenters are needed everywhere new homes are being built — which in Western Sydney is everywhere.
 Pick one and commit.
+Use the 60-second tradie quiz if you want a quick reality-check on which trade fits your situation.

 Get an apprenticeship — the employer pays you to train